 Topics of Interest:

-Contact us for questions related to issuance and endorsement of Form I-20 for F-1 students.
+Contact us for questions related to new international students and their dependents.

 The University of Texas Health Science Center at Houston is authorized by the U.S. Department of Homeland Security to sponsor the "F" visa for eligible international students.
 The office of International Affairs is the sole designated office for the university to issue the Form I-20 for qualified international students; however, the Office of International Affairs has no involvement in the admission process.
 Prospective students should contact the Registrar’s Office and/or the school of interest regarding an admission application.